 Why Didn't My Dealership Win a Dealer of the Year Award?

-Each year, DealerRater awards Dealer of the Year status to the top-ranked dealership by brand within each state or province, as well as at the national level, in both the U.S. and Canada.
+Each year, DealerRater awards Dealer of the Year status to the top-ranked dealership by brand at the national and state/province level in the U.S. and Canada, as well as offering a new award to the top-ranked dealership in 8 geographic regions in the U.S, regardless of brand.
 If your dealership didn't receive an award, that's OK!
 There can only be one award recipient for each category, and there are tens of thousands of dealerships out there.
 The good news is that it's never too early in the year to start putting a strategy in place to increase your online reviews and take full advantage of your online reputation.

 How does DealerRater determine who receives an award?